-Requirements for NARM certification are determined by NARM and may change during your tenure.
-MCU stays up to date with changes, but to assure currency of requirements for the year you plan to graduate, please refer to MEAC Students and Graduates - North American Registry of Midwives (narm.org).
+NARM determines requirements for NARM certification and may change during your tenure.
+MCU stays up-to-date with changes, but to assure currency of requirements for the year you plan to graduate, please refer to MEAC Students and Graduates - North American Registry of Midwives (narm.org).